(You have options in perusing this page: see my Power Browsing advice.)

 You start the system from the Bootable Flash Drive, and THEN you can use your system image to fill your hard drive with what was on it when you made the image.

 Fair enough, I guess.
-I apologise for not doing everything to explain how you get that Bootable Flash Drive at this time... but I CAN tell you that www.windowscentral.com/how-make-full-backup-windows-10 seems to give a very clear, very believable set of instrustions for what is needed.
+I apologize for not doing everything to explain how you get that Bootable Flash Drive at this time... but I CAN tell you that www.windowscentral.com/how-make-full-backup-windows-10 seems to give a very clear, very believable set of instructions for what is needed.
 Sorry.

 You're going to need someplace to PUT the image.
 I would suggest a large external USB hard drive.